 Are there any other payment methods?

-If you prefer to pay by cheque, invoice or BACS please download a booking form Here.
+If you prefer to pay by cheque, invoice or BACS please download a booking form from our website Here.
 Please note that we charge an administrative fee of £8 for invoicing.

 Cancellation: Any late cancellations two weeks to the event will not be refunded